 WHAT SHOULD I WEAR TO SURF IN THE MALDIVES?

 Water and air temperatures consistently hover around 28-30 degrees Celsius, so its board shorts or bikini weather every day.
 That said, the sun can be relentless so we strongly advise using a surf shirt or rash vest.
 If you burn easily it may even be wise to wear leggings and a surf hat.

 Make sure to bring some good waterproof SPF 50+ sun cream for your body and zinc sun block for your face.
-We recommend Sett Surf as it’s all natural, reef friendly and stays put.
+We recommend Palm and Pine Skincare as it’s all natural, reef friendly and stays on through marathon sessions.

 First of all, don’t panic!
 Surf forecasting sites are notoriously poor at forecasting for the Maldives.
 We’re not sure why but they consistently underestimate surf size in the region.

 For the most part, swells in the Maldives come from the SE and are produced by the Indian Ocean trade winds.
 If you’ve been to Indo in the dry season you will be well aware that the trade winds blow all day every day.
 This sends a constant stream of swell straight towards the Maldives.
 These swells are often greeted by light offshore winds creating perfect surf.

 If you are looking at Magicseaweed and it’s showing 2ft 9s, this normally equates to fun chest to shoulder high surf.
 3ft 10s can often be a good head high+ day.
 Anything over 4ft or 12s and you’re looking at some fairly solid swell!